mmadreza99/mmadreza99/README.md

 #### I'm a back-end web developer from IRAN ,Tehran

-Skills: Python / Django/ linux / HTML / CSS
+Skills: Python / Django/ linux

-- 🔭 I’m currently working on my skill
+- 🔭 I’m currently working on ITteam
 - 🌱 I’m currently learning python, linux
 - 👯 I’m looking to collaborate on other developers
 - 📫 How to reach me: mohammad78t@gmail.com